psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 and the data generated by the individual simulation runs is transferred to output files.
 An individual simulation run is carried out within the function run().
 These are further documented within their source code

+## functions.cpp and functions.hpp

+These files store all functions within the code except for the functions main() and run().
+The task of each function is briefly summarized within the code files.

+## params.hpp

+The struct params is used to generate an object containing those system parameters which are common to each individual simulation run.
+They are then easier to pass between functions.

+## bList.hpp

+The class bList is used to generate polymer objects for cellulose, hemicellulose and lignin.

+## TList.hpp

+The struct TList is used to generate reaction table objects to be used for the enzymatic reactions within the Gillespie algorithm

+## DPList.hpp

+The class DPList is used to record the distribution of glucose within cellulose polymers

+## CBH_enzyme.hpp

+The class CBH_enzyme defines the properties of CBH enzymes within the simulation

+## neighborList.hpp

+The class neighborList is used to record the neighbors of each polymer bond

+## tuple_hash

+This defines a hash function for tuples, which are used as keys for unordered maps of neighborList objects in the code.